 We arrived in late November and witnessed some of the most beautifully colored waters we’ve ever seen throughout our Pan-American road trip.

-With all the rain coming down, the waterfalls all throughout the Huasteca Potosina region become considerably bigger and more forceful.
+With all the rain coming down, the waterfalls throughout the Huasteca Potosina region have become considerably more extensive and forceful.

 Your Own Car

-Clearly the best way to visit Huasteca Potosina is with your own vehicle.
-Whether you bring your own vehicle or rent one when you arrive in Mexico, having your own transportation is a huge plus.
+The best way to visit Huasteca Potosina is with your own vehicle.
+Whether you bring your vehicle or rent one when you arrive in Mexico, having your own transportation is a huge plus.

 Though a bit harder, it is possible to get to the various waterfalls in Huasteca Potosina by public transport.

-From Ciudad Valles, you can find public bus options to get you to Tamasopo and Puete de Dios waterfalls.
+From Ciudad Valles, you can find public bus options to get you to Tamasopo and Puente de Dios waterfalls.

-And to go onwards, you can easily find public busses from Ciudad Valles to head up north to El Naranjo, where El Salto and El Meco waterfalls are.
+To go onwards, you can easily find public buses from Ciudad Valles to head up north to El Naranjo, where El Salto and El Meco waterfalls are.

 The Huasteca Potosina Waterfalls